 One way to do that?
 Living somewhere with a lower cost of living.
-That’s part of the thinking behind WalletHub’s recent ranking of “2022’s Best States to Retire.”
+That’s part of the thinking behind the website WalletHub’s ranking of “2024’s Best States to Retire.”

-While their ranking incorporates “47 key indicators of retirement-friendliness,” we’re just going to highlight the best states in one category: affordability.
+While their ranking incorporates “46 key indicators of retirement-friendliness” sorted into three key dimensions — health care, quality of life and affordability — we’re just going to highlight the best states in that last category, affordability.

 Here are the states deemed most affordable for retirees.

-WalletHub’s study found that Georgia has one of the lowest percentages of the population that’s age 65 and older, but it is nonetheless a relatively affordable state for retirees.
+WalletHub’s study found that Georgia has one of the lowest percentages of the population that’s age 65 and older despite being a relatively affordable state for retirees.

 A separate study from Bankrate in 2021 rated Georgia as the best state for retirees based on affordability, wellness, weather and other factors.

-Florida is famous for its retirees, so it’s no surprise WalletHub found it to be the state with the highest percentage of the population aged 65 and older.
-The state also ranked No. 5 for quality of life.
-Florida is another state where retirees won’t contend with taxes on Social Security benefits or personal income.
+Florida is famous for its retirees, so it’s no surprise WalletHub found the state tied for highest percentage of the population aged 65 and older.
+The state also ranked No. 1 for quality of life.
+In Florida, retirees won’t contend with taxes on Social Security benefits or personal income.

-WalletHub gave Alabama the lowest ranking for health care but the best for affordability.
-Some other things Alabama has going for it: some of the lowest property taxes in the country and no taxes on Social Security benefits and certain other sources of retiree income.
+At opposite ends of the scale, WalletHub gave Alabama the second-lowest ranking for health care but the top ranking for affordability.
+Alabama also has going for it some of the lowest property tax rates in the country.